lcouget/m2-customattribute/Lcouget/CustomAttribute/README.md

 if some validation rule fails._

 ### CLI
 There is also a Console command to execute via CLI.
-To see all available options, run
-    `php bin/magento custom-attribute:manage [options] new_custom_attribute_value`
+To see all available options, run `php bin/magento custom-attribute:manage [options] new_custom_attribute_value`

 ![06-2024-07-06_19-14](https://github.com/lcouget/m2-customattribute/assets/8595500/0f7a7a1b-07be-4b91-8ce0-184e53981d64)

 #### Command Options

 - **Update attribute - all products (default)**: With no options, the default behavior is to update custom attribute value to all products. _Note: this process could take a while to finish depending on Catalog size_.

 Example: `php bin/magento custom-attribute:manage NewValue`

+- **Update Attribute - All products (asyncrhonously --async or -a)**: Update custom attribute value to all products asynchronously.
+(AMQP/RabbitMQ installation required)

+  Example: `php bin/magento custom-attribute:manage --async NewValue`

-- **Update attribute - selected product (sku)**: You can just update custom attribute on selected product by setting sku option.
+- **Update attribute - selected product (--sku or -s)**: You can just update custom attribute on selected product by setting sku option.

 Example: `php bin/magento custom-attribute:manage --sku=24-MB01 NewValue`

 - **Feature toggle**: You can enable/disable module with --enable (or -e) and --disable (or -d) option

 Example: `php bin/magento custom-attribute:manage --enable`

 _Note: on all options, caches are automatically refreshed._

 _Note 2: New attribute value is also validated with same validation rules applied on frontend._

+### Released Versions
+- 1.0.0:
+    - Initial Release.
+- 1.0.1:
+    - uptateAllProducts Console method optimized.
+    - added AMQP to perform updateAllProducts option asynchronously.
+- 1.0.2:
+    - Replaced Constant helper class with enum.